robertobatts/aws-certification-notes/notes/06-ec2-storage.md

 ## EC2 Instance Store
 - It's a high performance hardware disk, faster then EBS volumes
-- They have very high IOPS
+- They have very high IOPS, up to 3.3 Million IOPS
 - EC2 Instance Store lose their storage if they're stopped
 - Good for buffer / cache / scratch data / temporary content
 - Risk of data loss if hardware fails